-Only front backplanes labelled BKP7 are compatible with COHX boards (7 slots for 6U frames).
+Only front backplanes labelled BKP7 are compatible with COHX boards (4 slots for 4U frames, and 7 slots for 6U frames).
 The BKP7 backplanes (compatible with COHX boards) have 3 rows of soldering per slot, while the backplanes compatible with IO-E, COHD or COHU boards have 2 rows of soldering per slot.
 Note that the top slot of BKP7 backplanes must always be connected to the HCTX board.